celest-dev/website/docs/functions/middleware.md

   }
 }

-// A middleware that prints responses from your cloud function. class logResponses implements Middleware {
+// A middleware that prints responses from your function. class logResponses implements Middleware {
   const logResponses();